opencontainers/image-spec/descriptor.md

 sha256:6c3c624b58dbbcd3c0dd82b4c53f04194d1247c6eebdaab7c610cf7d66709b3b           | Common sha256 based digest                    |

 Before consuming content targeted by a descriptor from untrusted sources, the byte content SHOULD be verified against the _digest_.
-The size of the content SHOULD be verified, as well, to protect against [Length Extension Attacks](https://en.wikipedia.org/wiki/Length_extension_attack).
+The size of the content SHOULD be verified to reduce hash collision space.
 Heavy processing of before calculating a hash SHOULD be avoided.
 Implementations MAY employ some canonicalization to ensure stable content identifiers.